Black soybean

 Kuromame (黒豆)

-In Yakuzen (based on traditional Chinese medicine), natural aging is closely linked to kidney health.
-According to traditional theory, black-colored foods are believed to support the kidneys—and black soybeans are a prime example.
-They’re known to help promote healthy urination, one of the kidneys’ key functions.
-This can be especially beneficial for relieving fluid retention, including symptoms like swelling (edema) and joint discomfort.
+In Traditional Chinese Medicine, natural aging is closely tied to kidney health.
+According to traditional theory, black-colored foods are especially beneficial for the kidneys, and black soybeans are a classic example.
+They are believed to support healthy urination—one of the kidneys’ essential functions—making them helpful for easing fluid retention and relieving discomforts such as swelling (edema) or joint stiffness.

 Yakuzen Classifications